 Measuring for wallpaper accurately is one of the decorating techniques you have to get exactly right to get a smart, professional-looking finish.

+Painting over wallpaper is an option but, if you prefer to select a new design, you need to know how much is necessary.
 ‘It’s important when ordering wallpaper to check you have the correct amount,’ adds Kate, ‘and we recommend consulting our on-screen calculator that is presented alongside your chosen design to help calculate the amount.
 Every design is different, and those with a larger pattern repeat will create more wastage, so always check the calculation for your chosen design.’

 How to measure for wallpaper